 - The faithful who serve on active duty in the Coast Guard.

 - All the faithful who dwell on military installations or in homes reserved by the civil government for military personnel and their families.
 Included are any Catholics, regardless of military affiliation or lack thereof residing in these same places.

-- All the faithful who are employed overseas by the government of the United States, whether in a military connected employment or otherwise; members engaged in diplomatic or similar missions in foreign countries; the members of the above mentioned persons residing with them.
+- All the faithful who are employed overseas by the government of the United States, whether in a military-connected employment or otherwise; members engaged in diplomatic or similar missions in foreign countries; the members of the above-mentioned persons residing with them.

 Because of his personal jurisdiction over these Christian faithful, the Archbishop for the Military Services can act in their regard and for their benefit wherever they are in the world.
 It should be noted, however, that the Archbishop’s jurisdiction is in addition to that of the civilian diocesan bishop, if the faithful live in a civilian diocese.